 As part of IGO’s strategy to be vertically integrated into the battery supply chain, IGO has been exploring opportunities for transitioning downstream within our nickel portfolio for the last few years.
 Globally, the shift to renewable energy and electrification of the transport sector has rapidly increased the demand for critical minerals and battery chemicals needed for the production of lithium-ion batteries.

-IGO has developed a new patented process (the IGO Process) that can produce a high-quality nickel sulphate product direct from nickel sulphide concentrate.
-Testwork and studies have demonstrated the IGO Process can deliver:
+IGO, as a leading supplier of metals critical to this transition, has identified the opportunities of moving beyond just the mining of critical raw minerals in order to capture a greater share of value.
+This led to the development a new patented process (the IGO Process™) that can produce a high-quality nickel sulphate product direct from nickel sulphide concentrate.
+Testwork and studies have demonstrated the IGO Process™ can deliver: